 The rest of the ridge from here is forth class climbing unless you attempt the head wall (which I hear is 5.4).
 All of these Aces require route finding.
 5.4 is the standard rating for the route but you may find some harder moves.
 Also, the route can be as direct as you want it.
 All of the Aces can be climbed directly if time and endurence and fear permit.

 for your contribution!

 After you soak up the views from the summit, a down-climb on Donner Ridge is an option.
 However, I strongly recommend a glissade down the gullys between Yplison and Chiquita mountains.
 During late summer the snow is soft.
 Look for the gentle slopes, some are definitely steep and scary.
 There are also rock taluses that can be used though the rocks are loose.
 The base is spectacular.
 From here, enjoy the walk back down to Ypsilon Lake.
 This land is prestige and full of life.
 In fact, I saw a mountain lion cub during this ascent.
 The hike back is longer than the approach.
 Keep this in mind when venturing out on this journey.

-This information was provided by mlweaver:
+This information was provided by mlweaver